Learning the Hard Way: Editing is Critical

 Thankfully, I didn’t have to make this journey alone.
 I’ve been fortunate enough that many people have taken an interest in my writing, and I would estimate that over 100 people read Royal Flush during its various stages of pre-publication.
 That includes friends, family, coworkers, and users of Authonomy.com, all who provided valuable feedback.
 You might say I crowd-sourced a significant amount of the editing.

 I always request honest feedback from anyone who reads my work, assuring them I can take it.
 Writing success requires that you first develop thick skin — rhino skin, I’ve heard it called.
 Since the only useful feedback is the honest kind, you need to invite it from everyone who reads your work.

 I recommend cultivating a small group of people with whom you’re comfortable sending first drafts for proofreading and constructive criticism.
 Fellow writers make very good first readers, but non-writer friends can too, and even non-writer moms.
 (Despite the prevailing wisdom against getting feedback from your mother, mine has proven to be an honest critic of my work, and she’s always among the first to read it.)

 In the end, I went through 10 drafts of Royal Flush.
 And guess what?
 Since releasing it, I’ve found some more mistakes.

-Scott Bartlett has been writing fiction since he was fifteen.
+About the Author: Scott Bartlett has been writing fiction since he was fifteen.
 His recently released novel, Royal Flush, is a recipient of the H. R. (Bill) Percy Prize.
-Click here to buy the ebook ($3.99) or to order the print book ($12.99).